 5 - Dark Corn Syrup

-Its thick, sticky texture carries notes of butterscotch, caramel, and toffee that escalate the flavor profile of any dish.
+Its thick, sticky texture carries notes of butterscotch, caramel, and toffee that escalate the flavor of any dish.

 For those looking for an alternative to regular molasses or blackstrap in baked beans, dark corn syrup makes an excellent substitution.

-Not only is it easier to find – but it also renders a sweet yet smoky flavor enhanced by its earthy undertones.
+Both is it easier to find - but it also renders a sweet yet smoky flavor enhanced by its earthy undertones.